30 Kids' Storage and Organization Ideas

 Create a Mini-Library

-Reading is essential to the development of children, and what better way to encourage them to pick up a book than to create a mini-library in their room?
+Reading is essential to the development of children, and what better way to encourage them to pick up a book than to create a mini-library in their bedroom or playroom?
 Evenly space three shelves within reach of your little ones and fill them with a variety of different stories to keep them engaged.
 Bonus points if you create a reading nook into which they can settle.

 Get the How-To: How to Build a Ledge Bookshelf